pocomane/brewed-in-the-apocalypse/bita.md

 Bob - Bart opens the carry case, putting all the money in front of the peephole
 ```

-__Convince someone PC__ - When you try to convince, manipulate, bluff or
+__Sway a PC__ - When you try to convince someone leveraging something, and you
-fast-talk an PC, and you have to roll: tell em what you want em to do, give
+have to roll, you tell what you want them to do, you give them a reason, then:

-em a reason
+- On Success the other player have to choose to get a reward and do what you

-- On Success the other player have to choose what to do getting a reward when
+  want, or get penalty and refusing to do it
-  accepting and a penalty when refusing
+- On trade-off you decided if to offer the reward alone or the penalty alone,
-- On trade-off you decided if to offer the reward or the penalty, then the
+  then the other player chooses what to do

-  other player chooses what to do
+This move applies also when you tray to manipulate, bluff, fast-talk, lie or

-Reward and penalty for the convince PC move:
+threaten with the violence someone.
+The reward and the penalty are:

 - If the other player refuse, the scenarist will __Assign an harm__ to em
 - If the other player accept, then ey can __Add a fortune point__ two times

 ```
-The situation is the same of the __Convince someone NPC__ example, but behind the doors there is Anne, the Alice's character.
+The situation is the same of the __Sway a NPC__ example, but behind the doors there is Anne, the Alice's character.
 After the roll:

 Scenarist - Ok, with 8 you can decide one consequence of the Alice decision.